Mo0nrocket/webstarter-gulp/readme.md

 ## Update: This project is depricated and no longer supported.
 #### I built this project originally on Bitbucket before libraries like React started gaining traction.
-You are of course free to use this webstarter but I highly suggest builting your wepsites and webapps using something like React, Angular, VueJS etc. This project is way to old-school for today's web landscape.
+You are of course free to use this webstarter but I highly suggest building your wepsites and webapps using something like React, Angular, VueJS etc. This project is way to old-school for today's web landscape.

 ## How to use this project
 ### Intro